xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/mocks.md

 ## Mock reset

-Mocks are re-set automatically after each test method (and that's why it makes sense to declare mock behavior in test setup method - execured before each test method).
+Mocks are reset automatically after each test method (and that's why it makes sense to declare mock behavior in the test setup method - executed before each test method).

 !!! note
     Mock could be reset manually at any time with `Mockito.reset(mock)`

 Mocks automatic reset could be disabled with `autoReset` option: